mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Summon a random Egg in 4 random spaces.

 name:     Fractal Replication
-text:     Summon two copies of a friendly minion nearby that minion.
+text:     Choose an allied minion.
+Summon 2 copies of it nearby.

 name:     Katastrophosaurus
 text: